onepub-dev/dcli/README.md

 Now run our first script.

 ```
-dshell first.dart
+cli> dshell first.dart

-cli>
-'tmp/text.txt'.write('Hello world');
+Hello world
-    'tmp/text.txt'.append('My second line');
+My second line'
-    'tmp/text.txt'.append('My third line')
+My third line
+Should I delete 'tmp'? (y/n):

 ```
+You are now officially a DShell guru.

+Go forth you man (or gal) and create.

+## DShell and futures
+You will note in all of the above examples that there are no calls to `await` nor any usage of `Futures`.

+This is very intentional.

+DShell does not stop you using `await`, `Futures`, `Isolates` or any other dart functionallity.
+Its all yours to use and abuse as you will.

+DShells global functions however intentially avoid `Futures`.

+They aim of DShell is to create a bash like simplicity to system maintenance.  `Futures` are great and all but the do make the code more complex and harder to read.

+Futures also can make you scripts a little dangerous.
+If you copy a file and then want to append to the copy, you had better be certain that the copy command has completed before you start the append.
+DShell's global functions remove those complications.

+If you are interested in how we avoid using `Futures` read up on `waitFor` and check out DShell's own `waitForEx` function that does stacktrace repair when an exception is thrown.

-# Using Dshell functions
+# Using DShell functions
 Lets start by looking at the some of the built in functions that DShell supports.

-The built-in functions are dart global functions providing a very bash like feel to writing dshell scripts.
+DShell exposes a range of built-in functions which are dart global functions.

+These functions are the core of how DShell provides a very bash like feel to writing DShell scripts.

-The functions make strong use of named arguments with intelligent defaults so mostly you can use the minimal form of the function.
+These functions make strong use of named arguments with intelligent defaults so mostly you can use the minimal form of the function.

-Take note, there are no Futures here.
+Take note, there are no `Futures` or `await`s here.
 Each function runs synchronously.

 Note: the file starts with a shebang which allows this script to be run directly from the cli (no precompilation required).